DeepaGheewala/School_District_Analysis/README.md

 ## The School Summary
 ### ***School summary comparison based on describe()***
  The below image comparison gives are very major difference in the **50th percentile** data.
- There are other few considerable differences noticed in mean, std, min, 25th percentile Also remaining data has minute differences.
+ There are other few considerable differences noticed in mean, std, min, 25th percentile.
+ Also remaining data has minute differences.

 - *With 9th Grade data*